brucemcpherson/SankeySnip/README.md

 for more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation") you can see [library and dependency information here](dependencies.md)

-Now update manually with details of this project - this skeleton file is committed only when there is no README.md in the repo.
+The Sankey Snip Add-on documentation is [here](http://ramblings.mcpher.com/Home/excelquirks/addons/sankeyaddon "desktop liberation").

+You can do what you will with this source code - but this Sheets Add-on already exists, so don't just create another the same.